danaiamirali/hnb-identity-matching/readme.md

 ```
 replace data/directoryident.tsv with your own file tsv file
 ```
+Run 'process.ipynb' to produce a new tsv of fully processed data + pickled bins object used for discretizing data in model.ipynb.

 Run Model (`model.ipynb`):
 ```
 replace data/labeledident.csv with your own file csv file
+replace bins object with your own pickled file
 ```

 more info on wiki page...